Skip To Main Content

 Microflora or “Gut” Flora

-There is a complex ecosystem of bacteria (also referred to as microflora or flora) that lives in your intestinal tract.
-This bacterial ecosystem is called the gut microbiota (or your microbiome).
-You're not born with this bacterial ecosystem; it starts to develop after birth and becomes more sophisticated and varied based on influencing factors such as your diet, stress levels, antibiotics and different life stages including puberty, pregnancy and menopause.
-Your gut bacteria are an integral part of your digestive system.
-When your diet and health change, so does the composition of your gut flora.
+There is a complex ecosystem of bacteria that lives in your intestinal tract.
+This bacterial ecosystem is called the gut microbiome.
+The gut microbiome starts to develop after birth and evolves based on factors such as your diet, stress levels, antibiotics and different life stages, including puberty, pregnancy and menopause.
+Our gut microbiome is important for our health, and helps to absorb and digest nutrients from food and support immune health.

 Good bacteria vs bad bacteria: why a healthy gut is important